 Do you optimize your images for web?

-The first thing is to save your graphics in the right format.
+The first thing is to save your graphics in the right format and size.
 After that, you should run an image optimizer.

 Some tips and techniques to keep in mind as you work on optimizing your images: